 Electrolytic protection using free electrons of water

-The Pipetector is an electrolytic protection using free electrons of water (hydrated electrons).
-Free electrons are generally located inside water clusters.
+The Pipetector is an electrolytic protection using free electrons of water.
+Free electrons are generally located inside larger water clusters in a liquid-state.

-・Hydrated electrons are discharged when flow energy is added to water clusters.
+Hydrated electrons are emitted when water flow energy is added to smaller water clusters.

-・This phenomenon is often compared to a thundercloud where the water clusters move rapidly inside.
+・This phenomenon is often compared to a thundercloud where smaller water clusters move rapidly.

 The Pipetector breaks up water clusters inside pipes with a specific wavelength of electromagnetic waves